Omaroid/InfoVisWorldInequality/README.md

 	* **merged_income_quantiles.csv** Merged file for all quantiles data by adding country name and continent name
 	* **merged_quantiles.csv** Merged file for all countries with discretized quantiles

-	* **prep.py prep1.py prep2.py prep3.py** Added scripts for aggregation adn generation of csv files
+	* **prep.py prep1.py prep2.py prep3.py** Added scripts for aggregation and generation of csv files

 * **vendor/** vendorized D3 and Bootstrap libraries